 The record ebbs and flows enough to mix things up without losing the sense that the songs belong together, but also happily embraces consecutive extremes.
 One of the most chaotic climaxes – that of Not Even – is followed by ‘Embarrassed Landscape’s’ most subtle moment Purring.
 Just Stevens and his guitar, it winds things down nicely for the closer – Canary.

 On a fine album full of peculiar yet satisfying juxtapositions this is perhaps the closest to providing a happy medium.
-It retains the swaying countrified ballad feel and the surreal lyrics (this time with imagery of the ghost of a canary brushing his teeth) and wraps this all up in a mild swooning psychedelia.
+It retains the swaying countrified ballad feel and the surreal lyrics.
+This time with imagery of the ghost of a canary brushing his teeth.
+This is all wrapped up in a mild swooning psychedelia.

 ‘Embarrassed Landscape’ is out via Gringo Records on 3rd April.